Names of large numbers: Googol family

 John Horton Conway and Richard K. Guy have suggested that N-plex be used as a name for 10^{N}.
-This gives rise to the name googolplexplex for 10^{googolplex} = 10}.
+This gives rise to the name googolplexplex for 10^{googolplex} = 10}, which is unofficially known as a googolplexian (or googolduplex) by some googologists.
 Conway and Guy have proposed that N-minex be used as a name for 10^{−N}, giving rise to the name googolminex for the reciprocal of a googolplex, which is written as 10.
 None of these names are in wide use.